Menu

 What to do

-1. Please do NOT spray the bees!
+1. CALL RIGHT AWAY, DON'T SPRAY!
 Honeybee swarms are calm.
 They will leave you alone if you leave them alone.
 They are just stopping on their way to finding a new permanent home.

 2. Determine whether they are honeybees.
 WCBA members will only remove honeybee swarms or hives.
 Honeybees are hairy, while hornets and wasps are hairless and shiny.
 If you send us a picture, we can check whether you have honey bees, or something else.
 Sadly, we cannot not assist with wasps, hornets or other insects.